Italorsm/Italorsm/README.md

 💻 I really like technology, and I'm currently studying **JavaScript**, **Lean Canvas**, and **Canvas** practices
 🤝 I work well in teams and believe that by helping each other we can get further and that is the key to great results
 ⚡ Friendly,educated,communicative, organized, and willing to take the lead when needed
-🚀 Always eager to learn new technologies gain experiences, and contribute to impactful projects
+🚀 Always eager to learn new technologies and gain experiences
 ---

 ## 🔧 Tecnologias & Ferramentas | Tools & Technologies